little-book-of/algorithms/books/en-US/book.md

 If data is unsorted or very small, linear search is fine.
 If data is sorted and large, binary search is far superior.

 #### Tiny Code

 Compare the steps:
-For n = 16:
+For $n = 16$:

-- Linear search → up to 16 comparisons- Binary search → $\log_2 16 = 4$ comparisons
+- Linear search → up to 16 comparisons
+- Binary search → $\log_2 16 = 4$ comparisons

 That's a huge difference.

 #### Why It Matters

-Searching is the core of information retrieval ,  every database, compiler, and system relies on it.
+Searching is the core of information retrieval.
+Every database, compiler, and system relies on it.

 Understanding simple searches prepares you for:

-- Hash tables (constant-time lookups)- Tree searches (ordered structures)- Graph traversals (structured exploration) It's not just about finding values ,  it's about learning how data structure and algorithm design fit together.
+- Hash tables (constant-time lookups)
+- Tree searches (ordered structures)
+- Graph traversals (structured exploration)

+It's not just about finding values; it's about learning how data structure and algorithm design fit together.

 #### Try It Yourself